AutomateSecOps/Working-With-Tines-Resources/README.md

 If all IPs are removed from the sunset list, the Update IP Sunset List action produces an empty array.
 The following trigger checks to see if the array is empty in order to avoid getting an error when updating a text resource:
 <img src="./images/IP_Sunset_empty_Trigger.png">

-The next action purges the IP sunset list:
+The next action purges the IP sunset list by inserting a blank array:

 <img src="./images/Purge_IP_Sunset_List.png">

 Then, the empty IP Shun list is posted to the S3 bucket along with the MD5 hash file:
 <img src="./images/Post_Empty_Sunset_List_S3.png">

-Tines Resources provides flexibility in building out workflows.
+In short, Tines Resources provides flexibility in building out workflows.

 I hope you found this useful.